aalemayhu/Awesom-O/README.md

 The bot supports adding user defined commands which could be values like your Twitter profile URL or text files to show what music is currently being played.

+Some commands are builtin like `help`, `joke`, and `commands`.
+These can not be edited but can be disabled.
+The `joke` command can be configured further from the configure page to set the text file to use for jokes.

 ![Screenshot](Screenshots/screenshot.png)

 ## License